Information-theoretic interpretation of quantum formalism: Examples

 \subsection{PR-Box}

 Nonlocal boxes were proposed by Khalfi and Tsirelson~\cite{khalfi} and later by Popescu and Rohrlich (PR)~\cite{popescu} to address the question of quantum correlations.
 The PR-box is a particular device which exceeds the Tsirelson's bound~\cite{tsirelson} of the Bell-CHSH inequality, which is forbidden in quantum bipartite systems.
 Therefore, the PR-box is usually regarded as \enquote{super-quantum}.
 Tsirelson identified this bound, $2\sqrt{2}$, as a special value derived for two regions from the Grothendieck inequality defined in general topological tensor product spaces~\cite{grothendieck,pisier}, while leaving open the case of multipartite systems.
 Actually, the violation of Tsirelson's bound is only ruled out for bipartite quantum states.
 Indeed, it has been shown that arbitrarily large violations of the inequality are already possible for tripartite systems~\cite{perezgarcia}.
 Now, we shall see that the Tsirelson's inequality is not a quantum limitation of the PR-box either, because the device is basically quadripartite.
 This is moreover a simple but non trivial illustration of the effectiveness of the present theory.
+The following results are completely standard but their interpretation is unconventional.